dandisy/elorest/README.md

 ### Usage

-Add elorest route in your laravel project (routes/api.php)
+Paste it, elorest route in your laravel project (routes/api.php)

     Elorest::routes();